Jokero/transformer-chain/README.md

 # transformer-chain

 Declarative processing of objects with support of filters, default values and validators.
 It can be used in HTTP API for example.
+You may be interested in express middleware ([express-request-parameters](https://github.com/Jokero/express-request-parameters)) for it.
-If you need only validation, take a look at [validy](https://github.com/Jokero/validy)
+If you need only validation, take a look at [validy](https://github.com/Jokero/validy).

 [![NPM version](https://img.shields.io/npm/v/transformer-chain.svg)](https://npmjs.org/package/transformer-chain)
 [![Build status](https://img.shields.io/travis/Jokero/transformer-chain.svg)](https://travis-ci.org/Jokero/transformer-chain)